Karang1908/Karang1908/README.md

 ## About Me

-- 🧠 AI Engineer & Systems Architect — I design and ship intelligent, production-grade systems
+- AI Engineer & Systems Architect — I design and ship intelligent, production-grade systems
-- 🔭 Currently building things that scale from prototype to production
+- Currently building AI Applications and Systems that stand out
-- 🌱 Always exploring the edges of ML infrastructure and distributed systems
+- Always exploring the edges of ML infrastructure and distributed systems
-- 💬 Ask me about LLMs, systems design, or backend architecture
-- 📫 Reach me at: **your-email@example.com**

 <br/>